 - Develop the TSDC rate

-The methodology used to calculate the Parks System Development Charge is determined by estimating the cost of capacity from future capacity-enhancing projects to serve new development and estimating capacity in the existing Parks system to be used by new development.
+The methodology used to calculate the Parks and Recreation System Development Charge (PSDC) is determined by estimating the cost of capacity from future capacity-enhancing projects to serve new development and estimating capacity in the existing Parks system to be used by new development.
 All parks and facilities types in the Parks system are considered in the basis for the charge.